-Met office thunderstorm warning for most of Wales
+Met Office thunderstorm warning for most of Wales

 The forecaster said fast flowing or deep flood water was possible, potentially causing a danger to life.

-Forecasters have also warned of potential delays and cancellations to bus and train services due to flooding and lightening strikes.
+Forecasters have also warned of potential delays and cancellations to bus and train services due to flooding and lightning strikes.

 The only Welsh county not expected to be affected is Anglesey.